-Gifts and Bequests
+Gifts

-Unrestricted gifts and bequests are recorded net of related expenses as non-operating gains.
+Gifts without donor restrictions are recorded net of related expenses as nonoperating gains.
 Conditional promises to give and indications of intentions to give to the Health System are reported at fair value at the date the gift is received.
-Gifts are reported as either temporarily or permanently restricted if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified as unrestricted net assets and reported in the consolidated statements of operations and changes in net assets as net assets released from restrictions.
+Gifts are reported with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the consolidated statements of operations and changes in net assets as net assets released from restrictions.